Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 ## <ins>Getting started</ins>
 First I recommend doing a PROBE_CALIBRATE if you never calibrated your offset before.

-### <ins>Thermal Compensation</ins> (optional but recommended):
-If you want to use thermal compensation, start the calibration with THERMAL_COMPENSATION_CALIBRATION. **It’s really important that your printer is at ambient temperature!** or your values will be off.
-I recommend loading ABS filament before doing the calibration.
-The hotend temperature increases up to 295°C for a short time.
-PLA will degrade at this temperature and can cause clogs.
-The calibration will take a while, depending on your hotend heating and cooling performance.
-At the end you get your hotend specific value in the console.
-Copy this value and add it to the ```Auto_Offset.cfg``` (variable_thermal_expansion).

 ### <ins>Auto Offset</ins>
 For  Auto Offset you may have to fine tune the values specified in the plate macros.
 Different plates and first layer settings may need different first layer squish.
 You can also fine tune them to your personal preference.
-You can also create a new plate preset by copy&paste a existent one.
+You can also create a new plate preset by copy & paste an existing one.
 Don’t forget to rename everything!
 You can create as many plates as you like.

 ### <ins>First Print</ins>
 Just start your first print as usual.
-Check that your AUTO_OFFSET macro is added to the PRINT_START macro correctly.
+Check that your AUTO_OFFSET or AUTO_OFFSET_START macro is added to the PRINT_START macro correctly.
 Be ready to press the emergency button at any time.
 Just in case.
 You can still live adjust your offset.
 But don’t forget to apply any +/- changes to the print plate specific correction value.

 ## <ins>Macro Parameters</ins>
 ### <ins>Auto_Offset</ins>
-+ EXTRUDER_TEMP - Used for thermal compensation.
++ EXTRUDER_TEMP - Used for dynamic probe temperature.
 Must be defined
 + SAMPLES - Sample amount to probe

-### <ins>THERMAL_COMPENSATION_CALIBRATION</ins>
+### <ins>Auto_Offset</ins>
-+ THERMAL_COMP_SAMPLES - Sample amount for hot/cold cycles
-+ AUTO_OFFSET_SAMPLES - Sample amount for probes at probing temperature
++ EXTRUDER_TEMP - Used to set temperatures.
+Must be defined
++ BED_TEMP - Used to set temperatures.
+Must be defined

-## <ins>Safety Features</ins>
+## <ins>(Safety) Features</ins>
 + Crash detection if you miss the endstop or something is not connected right.
 + Maximal adjustment (+/-0,5mm default)
 + Maximal deviation between samples (0,005mm default)
++ Retries if crash protection triggers or deviation exceeded
-+ You can only use AUTO_OFFSET and THERMAL_COMPENSATION_CALIBRATION.
++ You can only use AUTO_OFFSET and AUTO_OFFSET_START.
 Submacros for calculations can’t be used directly
 + Unable to home via endstop if hotend is below 150°C (to squish ooze away)